Welcome to Seattle's iconic Space Needle.

 Built for the Seattle World's Fair in 1962, the Space Needle is easily the most recognizable landmark in Seattle.
 It features an observation deck at the top and a revolving restaurant.
 It is the foundation for firework displays on July 4 and at midnight on January 1 to celebrate each new year.
 It is even rumored to be the home of a Wheedle.

-To log this cache, please take a photo of yourself with the large bolts anchoring the needle's legs to the foundation, and POST IT WITH YOUR LOG.
+To log this cache, please take a photo of yourself or something personal with the large bolts anchoring the needle's legs to the foundation, and POST IT WITH YOUR LOG.
+No need to send me any answers - the photo with your log is all that is needed.

 To log this cache, please take a photo of yourself with the large bolts anchoring the needle's legs to the foundation, and post it with your log.
 Logs without the appropriate photo will be deleted.